IntersectMBO/cardano-node-tests/src_docs/chang_user_stories_template.rst

       - |image-CIP54|
       - Preventing accidental clash of actions of the same type `→ <https://github.com/IntersectMBO/cardano-test-plans/blob/750a10833121e7d79ee97758b110050f1e04a5a6/docs/user-stories/01-cip1694.md#CIP054>`__
-      - **As** a Stakeholder **I want** all governance actions, except for Treasury withdrawals and Infos, to include the governance action ID of the most recently enacted action of the same type.
-This is to prevent accidental clashes between actions.
+      - **As** a Stakeholder **I want** all governance actions, except for Treasury withdrawals and Infos, to include the governance action ID of the most recently enacted action of the same type **so that** accidental clashes between actions can be prevented.
    -

       - |image-CIP55|